 Click on the table below to skip ahead:

-A simple question but one that steers the direction of how your wine cellar will be built.
+A simple question but one that steers the direction of how your DIY Wine Cellar will be built.
 Why do you want to build a wine cellar?
 There could be a variety of answers to this question which will really help you in the design of your cellar.
 You might just want a functional cellar to store your collection, real simple.
 Or you might want a room that you’d love to show off to your family and friends with rich colors, artwork and possibly a tasting table with a couple of chairs inside?
 Whatever your reason, it’s good to write these answers down so that you can reference them when deciding the architecture and design of your DIY cellar.

 Now that you’ve decided the size of your cellar, where are you going to build it?
 Are you taking construction down to the basement, or are you converting an above-ground room in your home?
 Either location means two very different ways of keeping your wines chilled at a stable temperature